-We are happy to announce that Deliverable D2.1 (Use Cases and Safety and Efficiency Metrics for Smooth and Safe Traffic Flow in Transition Areas) is available for download in the Deliverables section!
+We are happy to announce that Deliverable D6.1 (An Integrated Platform for the Simulation and Assessment of Traffic Management Procedures in Transition Areas) is available for download in the Deliverables section!